School of Psychology

 Note: Coordinator roles prior to 2009 and tutor roles prior to 2006 are not included.

 Students who work with me undertake projects that typically focus on the development of social-cognitive skills with a broad view on their possible role in young children’s attainment and transmission of culturally bound behaviours.

-Some possible projects for 2013 include (but are not limited to):
+Some broad project ideas for 2014 include (but are not limited to):